openebs-archive/openebs-docs/docs/FAQ.md

   root@prabhat-virtual-machine:~#curl -H "Content-Type: application/json" -X POST -d '{"name":"pvc-8de2f9e7-64a3-11e8-994b-000c2959d9a2","size":"7G"}' http://10.106.254.221:9501/v1/volumes/cHZjLThkZTJmOWU3LTY0YTMtMTFlOC05OTRiLTAwMGMyOTU5ZDlhMg==?action=resize
   ```

-  ​

-- **Restart the replicas.You need to delete all the replicas of pod in single command.In the below example the percona is running with single replica.**
+7. **Restart the replicas.
+You must delete all the replicas of a pod using a single command.
+In the below example Percona is running with a single replica.**

   ```
   root@OpenEBS:~# kubectl get pods